Force-Constrained Visual Policy: Safe Robot-Assisted Dressing via Multi-Modal Sensing

 \textbf{Force dynamics model training:} Before evaluating FCVP in the human study, we need to capture real-world force data and train a force dynamics model.
-To train this model, we capture force data from a separate 11-participant study, using a similar procedure as noted above.
+We capture force data from a separate 11-participant study, using a similar procedure as noted above.
 The 11 participants consist of 6 males and 5 females with ages ranging from 22 to 50.
-To capture the force data, for each participant, we first run the Vision with Random Actions baseline for 8 trials, 2 trials for each combination of 2 arm poses and 2 garments.
+For each participant, we first run the Vision with Random Actions baseline for 8 trials, 2 trials for each combination of 2 arm poses and 2 garments.
 Using the force data collected in these 8 trials, we train a force dynamics model on this participant.
 We then run our method (FCVP) with the trained force dynamics model, as well as the Vision Only baseline (order randomized) for 8 trials on the same arm poses and garments.
-This results in 24 dressing trajectories for each of the 11 participant.
+This results in 24 dressing trajectories for each of the 11 participants.
 By using 3 different methods, we are able to enlarge the distribution of the captured force data, which is beneficial for training a single generalized force dynamics model.
+These 3 methods used for data collection are optimized for either completing the dressing task (Vision Only baseline and Vision with Random Action baseline), or reducing the force (FCVP), thus they are all safer compared to random trajectories, reducing the safety risk posed to the participants during data collection.
+We ask participants to hold their arm steady throughout each trial when collecting the force data to ensure the accuracy of the collected data.
 We use the force data captured during the 264 dressing trials on these 11 participants to train a single generalized force dynamics model, and evaluate it in another human study with 10 new participants (gender and age distributions as described above).
 Note that the 10 new participants we test in the evaluation of FCVP with the generalized force dynamics model are all different from the 11 participants used for collecting the force data.
 More details of the study procedure for both human studies can be found in our project website.